PolPujolsCasellas/Dart/README.md

 Dart is an **object-oriented programming language** developed by Google.
 Whilst technically not restricted, it’s primarily used for creating **frontend user interfaces** for the web (with AngularDart or Flutter for Web) and mobile apps (Flutter).

-It’s under active development, compiled to native machine code (when used for building mobile apps), inspired by modern features of other programming languages (mainly Java, JavaScript, C#) and strongly typed.
+It’s under active development, **compiled to native machine code** (when used for building mobile apps), inspired by modern features of other programming languages (mainly Java, JavaScript, C#) and **strongly typed**.

 As already mentioned, Dart is a compiled language.
 That means, that your code isn’t executed like you write it, but instead, a compiler parses + transform it (to machine code).